Bank of England

 The Bank of England is the central bank of the United Kingdom and the model on which most modern central banks have been based.
-Established in 1694 to act as the English Government's banker, and still one of the bankers for the Government of the United Kingdom, it is the world's eighth-oldest bank.
-It was privately owned by stockholders from its foundation in 1694 until it was nationalised in 1946 by the Attlee ministry.
+Established in 1694 to act as the English Government's banker and debt manager, and still one of the bankers for the government of the United Kingdom, it is the world's second oldest central bank.

-The bank became an independent public organisation in 1998, wholly owned by the Treasury Solicitor on behalf of the government, with a mandate to support the economic policies of the government of the day, but independence in maintaining price stability.
+The bank was privately owned by stockholders from its foundation in 1694 until it was nationalised in 1946 by the Attlee ministry.
+In 1998 it became an independent public organisation, wholly owned by the Treasury Solicitor on behalf of the government, with a mandate to support the economic policies of the government of the day, but independence in maintaining price stability.
+In the 21st century the bank took on increased responsibility for maintaining and monitoring financial stability in the UK, and it increasingly functions as a statutory regulator.

-The bank is one of eight banks authorised to issue banknotes in the United Kingdom, has a monopoly on the issue of banknotes in England and Wales, and regulates the issue of banknotes by commercial banks in Scotland and Northern Ireland.

-The bank's Monetary Policy Committee has devolved responsibility for managing monetary policy.
-The Treasury has reserve powers to give orders to the committee "if they are required in the public interest and by extreme economic circumstances", but Parliament must endorse such orders within 28 days.
-In addition, the bank's Financial Policy Committee was set up in 2011 as a macroprudential regulator to oversee the UK's financial sector.

-The bank's headquarters have been in London's main financial district, the City of London, on Threadneedle Street, since 1734.
-It is sometimes known as The Old Lady of Threadneedle Street a name taken from a satirical cartoon by James Gillray in 1797.
+The bank's headquarters have been in London's main financial district, the City of London, since 1694, and on Threadneedle Street since 1734.
+It is sometimes known as "The Old Lady of Threadneedle Street", a name taken from a satirical cartoon by James Gillray in 1797.
 The road junction outside is known as Bank Junction.

+The bank, among other things, is custodian to the official gold reserves of the United Kingdom (and those of around 30 other countries).
+As of April 2016, the bank held around 5134 tonne of gold, worth £141 billion.
+These estimates suggest that the vault could hold as much as 3% of the 171,300 tonnes of gold mined throughout human history.

+Functions

+According to its strapline, the bank's core purpose is 'promoting the good of the people of the United Kingdom by maintaining monetary and financial stability'.
+This is achieved in a variety of ways:

+Monetary stability

+Stable prices and secure forms of payment are the two main criteria for monetary stability.

+Stable prices

+Stable prices are maintained by seeking to ensure that price increases meet the Government's inflation target.
+The bank aims to meet this target by adjusting the base interest rate (known as the bank rate), which is decided by the bank's Monetary Policy Committee (MPC).
+(The MPC has devolved responsibility for managing monetary policy; HM Treasury has reserve powers to give orders to the committee "if they are required in the public interest and by extreme economic circumstances", but Parliament must endorse such orders within 28 days.)

+As of 2024 the inflation target is 2%; if this target is missed the Governor is required to write an open letter to the Chancellor of the Exchequer explaining the situation and proposing remedies.
+Other than setting the base interest rate, the main tool at the bank's disposal in this regard is quantitative easing.